 UBPR data for the most recent quarter is updated daily and for the five most recent consecutive quarters once a week.
 This schedule allows amendments to Call Report data in prior quarters to be reflected in the UBPR within one week or less.

-There are a total of eight UBPR Reports available:
+There are a total of nine UBPR Reports available online:

-An option to download UBPR data is available by selecting “View or download data for individual institutions".
+An option to download UBPR data is available by selecting Institution Reports from the menu.
 Based on the selection criteria, once the requested reports have been returned, users have the option to view, print or download the file in a tab delimited format that can be imported into Excel.

 Federal Deposit Insurance Corporation (FDIC)